 Assessment and Reporting

-Reporting on pupil progress is delivered at two points in the year.
-At the end of Semester 1 we report against the content descriptors taught.
-At the end of Semester 2 reporting is against the Australian Curriculum Standards.
-Reporting follows a five point scale for each subject
+Reporting on progress is delivered at two points in the year.
+At the end of Semester 1 we report against the content descriptors taught and at the end of Semester 2 reporting is against the Australian Curriculum Standards.
+Reporting follows a five point scale for each subject.